 On top of that, there are different kinds of rollers.
-You need to choose the right one to excecute your decorative concrete job perfectly.
+You need to choose the right one to execute your decorative concrete job perfectly.

 When to use a roller

 In decorative concrete, rollers are most commonly used to apply coatings and sealers, says Chris Sullivan, vice president of sales and marketing with ChemSystems Inc. They can also be good for applying some nonreactive stain and dye products.

 Rollers are even an option for spreading release powder for stamping, he says.
 “For release powder, use a very fluffy (3/4-inch or longer) nap.
 When done right, rolling leaves a nice, even spread of release powder and cuts down on the dust and mess that occurs when throwing the powder onto the concrete.”